- Seventh-Day Adventist Church Beliefs, History, Quotes, Facts

 Jesus describes in St. Matthew's Gospel the last judgment as His separation of the sheep (those who loved God and neighbor) from the goats (those who did not).
 To the goats, Jesus says His indictment will be: "Depart from Me, you accursed, into the eternal fire prepared for the devil and his angels. ...And these will go off to eternal punishment, but the righteous to eternal life" (St. Matt.
 25:41,46).
 Jesus Christ could not have been more clear that each of us, by our choices and conduct, risks eternal punishment after death – Hell.

 In Chapter 16 of the Gospel of St. Luke, Jesus tells a parable on Hell.
-A rich man who has died and is in Hell pleads with God to send the poor man Lazarus, who has gone to Heaven, back from the dead to warn his five brothers that Hell really exists.
+A rich man who has died and is in Hell pleads with God to send the poor man Lazarus, who has gone to Heaven (or Abraham's bosom), back from the dead to warn his five brothers that Hell really exists.
 God replies: "If they will not listen to Moses and the prophets, neither will they be persuaded if someone should rise from the dead."
-However, God is so merciful that He has reportedly allowed certain of the damned in Hell to return to earth to witness to others that there truly is a place of eternal suffering – Hell – for those who disobey God and His commandments.
+However, God is so merciful that He has allowed certain of the damned in Hell to return to earth to witness to others that there truly is a place of eternal suffering – Hell – for those who disobey God and His commandments.
 We will look at some of these apparitions at the end of this article.

 To deny the eternity of Hell is a condemned heresy and is simply said to deny the Bible.